Double Chocolate Zucchini Muffins

 Instructions

-- Whisk Dry Ingredients: In a mixing bowl, add 1 1/4 (168g) cup all purpose flour, 1/3 (27g) cup cocoa powder, 1 tsp baking powder, 1 tsp baking soda, 1/4 tsp kosher salt & whisk together until combined.
+• Whisk Dry Ingredients: In a mixing bowl, add 1 ¼ (168g) cup all purpose flour, ⅓ (27g) cup cocoa powder, 1 teaspoon baking powder, 1 teaspoon baking soda, ¼ teaspoon kosher salt & whisk together until combined.